-The Company believes that the resolution of these tax matters will not have a material effect on the Company's consolidated statement of financial condition, although a resolution could have a material impact on the Company's effective income tax rate for any period in which such resolution occurs.
-The Company has established a liability for unrecognized tax benefits that the Company believes is adequate in relation to the potential for additional assessments.
+The Company believes that the resolution of these tax matters will not have a material effect on the Company's consolidated statement of financial condition, although a resolution could have a material impact on the Company's consolidated income statement for a particular future period and on the Company's effective tax rate for any period in which such resolution occurs.
+The Company has established a liability for unrecognized tax benefits that it believes is adequate in relation to the potential for additional assessments.
 Once established, the Company adjusts unrecognized tax benefits only when more information is available or when an event occurs necessitating a change.

-It is reasonably possible that significant changes in the gross balance of unrecognized tax benefits may occur within the next 12 months related to certain tax authority examinations referred to above.
+It is reasonably possible that significant changes in the balance of unrecognized tax benefits may occur within the next 12 months related to certain tax authority examinations referred to above.
 At this time, however, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax benefits and the impact on the Company's effective tax rate over the next 12 months.